iHategithub9000/msgroom-bot-api-renew/readme.md

 - `prefix` (string): The prefix of the commands.
 - `botname` (string): The name of the bot, it is used in command outputs.
 - `expressClass` (class): The express class.
 Put it in only if you are using one.
-- `evash` (bool): if true, chpspawn and eval will work Commands in template: say - makes the bot say whatever is in argument 1 name - renames the bot's user to whatever is in argument 1 shutdown - shuts the bot down chpspawn - spawns process with whatever commandline you put, only works on windows and only works if `evash` is true disconnectexpress - stops the express server you put into `expressClass` eval - evaluates js in arg 1 and only works if `evash` is true
+Commands in template:
+say - makes the bot say whatever is in argument 1 name - renames the bot's user to whatever is in argument 1 shutdown - shuts the bot down chpspawn - spawns process with whatever commandline you put, only works on windows disconnectexpress - stops the express server you put into `expressClass` eval - evaluates js in arg 1

 ### `username`
 The bot's user name